 Learn More about Fountain Pens

 If you’re new to fountain pens, you might want to check out our guide on How to Write with a Fountain Pen.
-We also explain how to chose the right ink.
+We also explain how to choose the right ink.
 Let us know in the comments if you have other questions about fountain pens or have a favorite!